 Our United States sales and marketing efforts focus on educating doctors about our unique technologies and their technical benefits.
 It is our policy not to market or promote our products for the treatment of AF or a reduction in stroke risk unless and until we receive FDA approval or clearance for those uses.
 Our sales personnel visit physicians to discuss the general attributes of our products and promote them for their FDA cleared indications.
-We train our sales force on the use of our products to treat AF so that they are able to respond to unsolicited requests from doctors for information.
-In addition, medically trained clinical application specialists attend surgical procedures to discuss the use of our products and to respond in a non-promotional manner to unsolicited requests for information on the use of our products.
+We train our sales force on the use of our products to treat AF to the extent the products are cleared for the treatment of AF.
+We also train our sales force on the use of all of our products to treat AF or reduce the risk of stroke so that they are able to respond to unsolicited requests from doctors for information.
+In addition, medically trained clinical application specialists and our sales representatives attend surgical procedures to discuss the use of our products and to respond in a non-promotional manner to unsolicited requests for information on the use of our products.

 We have formed a healthcare compliance committee in support of our ongoing compliance efforts with applicable federal and state healthcare laws and regulations.
 This committee has instituted standard operating procedures relating to our marketing and promotional activities, grant review and funding procedures and the training and education of our sales force.
 Our training and educational programs include training on federal and state requirements for marketing medical devices.
-During 2010, we entered into a five-year Corporate Integrity Agreement with the Office of Inspector General of the Department of Health and Human Services.
+During 2010 we entered into a five-year Corporate Integrity Agreement with the Office of Inspector General of the Department of Health and Human Services.
 The Agreement provides for increased training, monitoring and compliance activities with respect to our healthcare compliance activities.

-Our sales team in the United States is led by a Vice President of Sales and has over 60 employees supporting approximately 40 sales territories.
+Our sales team in the United States is led by a Vice President of Sales and has approximately 60 employees supporting approximately 40 sales territories.
 We select our sales personnel based on their expertise, sales experience and reputation in the medical device industry and their knowledge of our products and technologies.

 We market and sell our products in selected markets outside of the United States through independent distributors and, in EMEA markets, through our European subsidiary which includes a combination of independent distributors and direct sales personnel.
-During 2010 and 2009, sales outside of the United States accounted for 19% of our total revenue.
+During 2011 and 2010, sales to customers outside of the United States accounted for 24% and 19% of our total revenue, respectively.
 We have a network of distributors outside of the United States who currently market and sell our products and are located primarily in Europe, Asia, South America and Canada.
-Our international sales team is led by a Vice President of Sales and has direct sales representatives who sell to customers in markets we sell directly to, such as Germany and the Netherlands.
+Our international sales team is led by a Vice President, General Manager, International and has direct sales representatives who sell to customers in markets we sell directly to, such as Germany and the Benelux region.
 We continue to evaluate opportunities for further expansion into markets outside of the United States.